How to Add a Plugin to an Existing Android Project: 5 Essential Steps

 Implement automated testing that validates plugin functionality after updates.
 This testing should cover both basic functionality and integration points with your existing code to ensure updates don’t introduce regressions or compatibility issues.

-Plugin Compatibility with Different Android Versions
+Plugin Compatibility Across Android Versions

 Android’s evolving platform requirements mean that plugin compatibility requires ongoing attention across different API levels and device configurations.
 Each Android version may introduce changes that affect plugin functionality or performance characteristics.